 Height m Weight kg

-(Exemption of BMI rule e over 30 kg/m2: Please refer to the superlicence procedure posted on the UIM website)
+(Exemption of BMI rule over er 30 kg/m2: Please refer to the superlicence procedure posted on the UIM website)

-Age Sex
+SexSex

-Congenital or acquired d deformities
+= ormities

-y) Please attach printed results and graphs
+ease attach printed results and graphs

-FVC (measured/predic cted)
+• • •

-FEV 1 (measured/predic cted)
+, there any evidence of abnormality of the heart or cardiovascular system? o Yes or No

-n: is there any evidence of abnormality of the heart or cardiovascular system? o Yes or No
+If "Yes", give details below.

-If "Yes", give details be
+Blood pressure at rest

-Heart frequency at res t
+Heart frequency at rest

-Electrocardiogram at r est
+Electrocardiogram at rest

-Please attach printed i results and graphs and final report in English language
+Please attach printed resul ts and graphs and final report in English language

-Ophthalmologic check -up (mandatory every other year)
+(mandatory every other year)

-his ophthalmologic check-up last year?
+, phthalmologic check-up last year?

-If yes, please specify when: / /
+If yes, please specify wher

-almologist to fill the hereafter items
+logist to fill the hereafter items

-rrected) RLL
+Faculty of vision (uncorrect ted) RL

-(with correction) RL
+ection) RL

 Vision with both eyes open (wearing corrective lenses if necessary)

 Field of vision

-Vision of colours: is the e applicant's colour vision normal?
+Vision of colours: is the ap plicant's colour vision normal?

 o Yes or No

-If "No", give details bel low.
+If "No", give details below.

-Signature and practice e stamp of the ophthalmologist
+Signature and practice star mp of the ophthalmologist

 Hearing testing

-Sugar
+Urine: Albumine Sugar

-Is the Urine analysis n ormal? o Yes or No
+Is the Urine analysis norma al? o Yes or No

-If "No", give details bel low.
+If "No", give details below.

-Nervous system
+Others ny physical abnormality or restriction of movements in the arms or legs? o Yes or No

-Others
+If "Yes", give details below.

-Does the applicant have ve any physical abnormality or restriction of movements in the arms or legs? o Yes or No
+physical or mental condition (past or present) which could, in your opinion, prevent the empetition licence for motorsport?

-If "Yes", give details be elow.
+o Yes or No

-La di casa da Calabara of a physical or montal condition (past or present) which could in your opinion, prevent th
+If "Yes", give details below.